 Another thing to consider is how much experience you have with web hosting.
 If you’re new to the game, shared hosting or budget VPS plans might be a better fit, since they’re easier to set up and manage than more expensive options.
 Dedicated and cloud VPS plans require more technical knowledge, so they might not be the best choice if you’re not comfortable dealing with servers and other IT issues.

 Finally, think about what kind of website you’re building.
-If you need a lot of disk space or bandwidth, or if you plan on running big applications like WordPress or Magento, then you’ll need a host that can accommodate those needs.
+If you are looking for a website with an effective design, which needs a lot of disk space or bandwidth, or if you plan on running big applications like WordPress or Magento, then you’ll need a host that can accommodate those needs.
 Shared hosts might not be able to handle that kind of traffic, so you’ll need to look for a host with higher specs.

 So, how do you select the right website hosting type for your needs?
 By taking into account your priorities, experience level, and website requirements.
 Once you know what to look for, it’s easy to find the perfect host for your site.